 - r0p0 First release.
-For more information on the differences between development releases, see B.1 Revisions on page Appx-B-688. - r1p0 PPA improvements only.
+For more information on the differences between development releases, see B.1 Revisions on page Appx-B-686. - r1p0 PPA improvements only.
 No features added from previous release. - r1p1 Errata fixes only.
+No features added from previous release. - r1p2 Errata fixes only.
 No features added from previous release.